-- It is recommended that the DCHC MPO separately identify African Americans since they are the largest EJ population and racial minority within the DCHC MPO boundary.
-As a best practice, the DCHC MPO may also want to present the individual raw data for each racial minority within the DCHC MPO boundaries for information purposes, keeping in mind that the only racial minority to be mapped and analyzed separately would be African Americans, due to their significant size. - It is recommended that with regard to public involvement and ensuring participation from all EJ populations of concern that the DCHC MPO be more deliberate in seeking and documenting representatives from all of its EJ populations to include on mailing lists, focus groups, advisory committees, etc. - It is recommended that the DCHC MPO include language in its Public Involvement Plan (PIP) objectives that specifically targets EJ populations.
+- It is recommended that the DCHC MPO separately identify African Americans since they are the largest (Environmental Justice (EJ) population and racial minority within the MPO boundary.
+As a best practice, DCHC may also want to present the individual raw data for each racial minority within the MPO boundaries for information purposes, keeping in mind that the only racial minority to be mapped and analyzed separately would be African Americans, due to their significant size. - It is recommended that with regard to public involvement and ensuring participation from all EJ populations of concern, that DCHC be more deliberate in seeking and documenting representatives from all of its EJ populations to include on mailing lists, focus groups, advisory committees, etc.

+• It is recommended that the MPO include language in its Public Involvement Plan (PIP) objectives that specifically targets EJ populations.